A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 The wretched men are being burned both inside and out;

-The crackling flames sound harshly as if burning in an oven.
+They hiss like crackling flames burning in an oven.

-They blow forth from the nostrils and the eyes themselves.
+They blow forth from their very mouths, nostrils, and eyes.

 14.